 Furthermore, SVG files let you identify individual areas, objects, or paths within the graphics.
 This is what enables you to use color agents to fill entire areas of the map or image.
 Areas could be anything from countries, states, and municipalities on a map to individual shops within the layout of a shopping mall to regions of the body in an image of a human body.
 The possibilities are only as endless as your creativity and needs.

 We think maps are something that is most useful to companies, so TARGIT Decision Suite comes with a number of geographical SVG maps right out of the box.
 If you want more variety, it’s easy to add your own SVG images, whether those are images you’ve downloaded or those you’ve created yourself.

 To create your own SVG file, you’ll need to have some kind of graphics tool that is capable of creating SVG-type files.
-Many professional tools—such as Adobe Illustrator and CorelDRAW—will do the job, but it might also be worthwhile to examine one of the many free tools available from the net.
-Personally, I’m using the free, open source Inkscape.
+Many professional tools — such as Adobe Illustrator and CorelDRAW — will do the job, but it might also be worthwhile to examine one of the many free tools available online.
+Personally, I’m using the free, open-source Inkscape.
 No matter which tool you prefer, here are the steps you’d typically take to create your own custom SVG files: